Guest Post. All Opinions are of the Guest Contributor.

 2. Conquer the Art of Meal Prep

-One of the first things your personal trainer will recommend is meal prepping.
+One of the first things your personal trainer will recommend when it comes to how to get fit is meal prepping.
 This can ensure you eat well every day, even if you’re too busy to cook.
 Also, when you find a good system, meal prepping really isn’t that hard.

-Apps like noom can easily help you lose weight and get fit without going into strict diets.
+Apps like noom can easily help you lose weight and get fit without a personal trainer or going into strict diets.
 Their meal suggestions, meal logging, and daily articles based on true human psychological behavior can help you achieve your goals easily.

 3. Say “no” to Crash Dieting

-Crash diets don’t work, especially in the long run, and they can be very harmful to your health.
+Crash diets don’t work when it comes to how to get fit, especially in the long run, and they can be very harmful to your health.
 You probably know this already, but every trainer will tell you that.
 Instead, opt for a more sustainable way to lower your calorie intake and follow the 80/20 rule—eat well 80% of the time and make the remaining 20% more relaxed, throwing in a cheat meal or two.
 If you feel like you need some extra energy for those hard workouts, you can try adding yohimbine to your diet as a supplement.
 This Yohimbe tree extract will stimulate your nervous system and boost weight loss and your performance in the gym.

 4. Learn Some Bodyweight Exercises

 Bodyweight exercises like squats, push-ups, planks, and burpees are super effective when it comes to boosting your weight loss, but they also require zero complicated equipment.
-This means you can do them anywhere with a very low chance of hurting yourself without professional help.
+This means you can do them anywhere with a very low chance of hurting yourself without a personal trainer or professional help.

 5. Switch to HIIT

-If you choose longer gym sessions, you will need a trainer to keep you motivated and push you to your limits.
-So, it’s better to switch to high-intensity interval training if you decide to take a weight loss journey by yourself.
+If you choose longer gym sessions, you will need a personal trainer to keep you motivated and push you to your limits.
+So, it’s better to switch to high-intensity interval training if you decide to take a weight loss journey without a personal trainer, by yourself.
 HIIT sessions are short and intense enough to keep you on the right track even when there’s no one to push you.

 6. Get Technology on Your Side